awsdocs/aws-iot-greengrass-v2-developer-guide/doc_source/device-defender-component.md

  `UseInstaller`
 \(Optional\) Boolean value that defines whether to use the installer script in this component to install this component's dependencies\.
 Set this value to `false` if you want to use a custom script to install dependencies, or if you want to include runtime dependencies in a pre\-built Linux image\.
-To use this component, you will need to install the following libraries, including any dependencies, and make them available to the default Greengrass system user\.
+To use this component, you must install the following libraries, including any dependencies, and make them available to the default Greengrass system user\.
 + [AWS IoT Device SDK v2 for Python](https://github.com/aws/aws-iot-device-sdk-python-v2)
 + [cbor](https://pypi.org/project/cbor/) library\.
 Version 1\.0\.0 is the latest version that is verified to work with the component\.
 + [psutil](https://pypi.org/project/psutil/) library\.
 Version 5\.7\.0 is the latest version that is verified to work with the component\.
+On core devices that you configure to use an HTTPS proxy, you must set this value to `false`\.
+This component's installer script doesn't support operation behind an HTTPS proxy\.
 Default: `true`

 ------